 I can't find my chemical on the Inventory

-If you're having trouble getting a result when you search the Inventory for your chemical, the reason is one of the following:
+If you can't find your chemical on the Inventory, the reason is one of the following:

-- it doesn’t need to be listed because it meets our definition of a naturally occurring chemical.
+- It doesn’t need to be listed because it meets our definition of a naturally occurring chemical.

-- you're searching using a trade name, INCI name or product name
+- You're searching a trade name, INCI name or product name.

 Trade names, product and INCI names